tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 `Using Template Stringsa`

-In everyday worki with strings, you'll often want to insert calculated values or values stored in variables at certain positions within a string.
+In everyday working with strings, you'll often want to insert calculated values or values stored in variables at certain positions within a string.

 ```js
 const name = "John Doe";